makeandbuild/courier-agent-engine/README.md

 ## Summary

 This code listens for a message from the server specifying an action to perform.
+To be more specific, the action to perform is to play a specified audio file.

-We are run this code on the same Raspberry Pi that the agent code is running on, but this could easily be separated to different devices.
+We run this code on the same Raspberry Pi that the agent code is running on, but this could easily be separated to different devices.
+This code also runs on OSX.

 It uses socket.io to register with the server and then listens for playaudio events.